 Should project success be measured in terms of benefits realised, or on the basis of putting in place the framework from which the business can then drive benefits?

-We’ll open up with two contextual questions, to break the ice and set the scene.
+We opened up with two contextual questions, to help set the scene.

-We’ll then talk about benefits ownership – who defines benefits, who is responsible for owning them, and should these be the same people/person?
+We then talked about benefits ownership – who defines benefits, who is responsible for owning them, and should these be the same people/person?

-Finally, we will think about the broader picture – how we can improve our benefits management practice.
+Finally, we thought about the broader picture – how we can improve our benefits management practice.